GENERAL CONTRACTUAL TERMS

 15.2.
 If it is impossible to identify that stage of the transport when the damage or loss has occurred, just as when the loss or damage occurs during a period of storage or deposit which does not come within the definition of technical stop-over, (thus including courtesy storage or storage without charge) effected by the Shipper using its own premises or those of its auxiliaries, or if compensation limits are not available for the party effecting the storage or its auxiliaries during the storage and/or handling, the limit defined under Article 1696 of the Italian Civil Code will apply.

 15.3.
-Any compensation potentially due by the Shipper for indirect damage (such as, purely by way of non-exhaustive example: loss of profit, loss of interest or damage deriving from delay to, or failure to effect, the transport) will hereby be excluded in derogation of Articles 1223 et seq. of the Italian Civil Code.
+Any compensation potentially due by the Shipper for indirect damage (such as, purely by way of non-exhaustive example: loss of profit, loss of interest or damage deriving from delay to, or failure to effect, the transport, emerging damage/loss of profits or damage from failure to effect the transport) will hereby be excluded in derogation of Articles 1223 et seq. of the Italian Civil Code.

 In particular, for the shipment of samples or goods which the Mandating Party or the Sender have expressly identified as for delivery to trade fairs, exhibitions, events and the like, the maximum compensation (in the event of delay and if due and owing) will be limited to the amount of the agreed freight charge.